creativekids11/Breast-Cancer-Mammography-Segmentation/README.md

 **NOTE: USE COMMAND `git lfs clone https://github.com/creativekids11/Breast-Cancer-Mammography-Segmentation.git` for cloning this repo, due to large dataset files**

-In this breast cancer segmentation model is trained on data of `The Complete Mini-DDSM` (54 gb).
+In this breast cancer segmentation model is trained on data of `The Complete Mini-DDSM` (5 gb) and `CBIS-DDSM`.
 A lot thanks for the data providers to give the data for free

 The used model and methodologies archieve a high ~0.81 dice scores